 Outbuddies' game engine has known issues with software recorders like FRAPS & Bandicam that hook to DirectX APIs.
 I recommend using a hardware recorder like the Elgato instead or set your software recorder to desktop mode (available with Bandicam, for example).
 For streaming, it might be useful to let your dedicated GPU handle the screen-recording if this option is available.
 If the broadcasting software utilizes too much CPU/GPU resources, the game’s FR might auto-adjust to 30 FPS.

 For Outbuddies, I recommend using a Xinput Gamepad or a gamepad emulated as Xinput.
 On Steam, most gamepads (like PS4) can be emulated as XInput using the Steam controller configurations.
 Button rebinding can also be done using Steam configurations, but keep in mind that the game's controls become quite complex the more equipment you acquire and that the default gamepad mapping already accounts for that.

 The game also supports full keyboard mapping, in case you want to use that.
 Mouse inputs are not supported for single-player yet, but for controlling Buddy in CoOp.
 Mouse functionality will be added for single-player in the next weeks though, as already requested by our beta testers.

-This was made for retro gamepads with just eight available buttons or missing Right Stick or D-Pad functionality.
-The direct input mode was abandoned for build 1.52 to streamline the game’s code base and unify tutorials for localization.
+[DirectInput Gamepads]: The direct input mode was abandoned for build 1.52 to streamline the game’s code base and unify tutorials for localization.

 Assigning devices for local CoOp: